 Brooks Pierce donated its services to the case pro bono.
-The firm’s team included Kyle Woosley, Nicole Crawford, Alex Elkan and Kim Marston.
+The firm’s team included Kyle Woosley, Alex Elkan and Kim Marston.
 Legal Aid of North Carolina’s Greensboro office represented Mary’s House residents.
 Legal Aid’s team included Miriam Heard, Janet McAuley-Blue and Ed Sharp.

 “It’s always a difficult decision to challenge the government, but Mary’s House and its residents felt this was a battle worth fighting,” said Woosley.
 “Mary’s House provides critical support services to the homeless in our community.
 We were honored to represent them through this long legal struggle, and are delighted that we were able to reach a resolution and help Mary’s House receive some much needed funding.”

 # # #

 Mary’s House ministry provides transitional housing to women in recovery from substance abuse and their minor children.
 Learn more at www.maryshousegso.org.

 Brooks Pierce is a North Carolina business law firm with offices in Greensboro, Raleigh and Wilmington.
 Learn more at www.brookspierce.com.

 Legal Aid of North Carolina is a nonprofit law firm that provides free civil legal aid to low-income residents across the state.
 Learn more at www.legalaidnc.org.

 Janet McAuley-Blue, Legal Aid of North Carolina, 336.398.1709, email@example.com